ossd-sp22/project-evaluation/toast_ui_evauation.md

 [tui.chart](https://ui.toast.com/tui-chart)

 __What is the purpose of the project:__
-This is a statistical data visualization library.
+This is a data visualization library.

 __How easy was it to find information about contributing on the website?__
 Pretty easy, scroll down and you'll see everything about making contributions on their homepage.